+In this article, Stephanie demonstrates 6 of the best tongue scrapers and we take a look at the history and science behind the art of tongue cleaning.
 Dr. Mohamed Hamid gives his expert opinion and we finish up by answering some of the most common questions.

 The Dr. Tung scraper is a U-shaped scraper that features a stainless steel cleaning blade and comfort grip handles.
 The contoured knife blade is designed to remove the residual coating of the tongue as efficiently as possible.
 The scraper is available in a selection of colors and comes with a handy bamboo fiber travel pouch.
-Read Review

 The Tung brush is designed to be used together with the Tung gel to give your tongue a complete clean.
 The gel is formulated for deep cleaning and neutralizing bad breath odor.
 The combination of the brush and gels helps give a deeper clean.
-Read Review

 One of the best ways to add tongue cleaning to your daily oral health routine is to use a cleaner attachment for your toothbrush.
 If you already own a Philips Sonicare electric toothbrush, you can buy a little attachment kit that fits onto the handle to give your tongue an amazing clean with minimal effort.

 Ergonomically designed t-shaped cleaning heads and handles allow the user to place the scraper right to the back of the mouth without triggering the gag reflex.
 This type of tongue scraper is best for people with small mouths or a strong gag reflex.

 Cleaning the tongue is not a new practice.
 Historical research has shown that this habit has been present for centuries in Europe, Asia, Arabia, and pretty much everywhere except for western civilizations.
-Throughout history, people have used tongue scrapers made of wood, mother of pearl, copper or even gold.
+Throughout history, people have used tongue scrapers made of wood, mother of pearl, copper, or even gold.

-One key focus point to consider is the relationship between tongue cleaning and bad breath, also known as Halitosis.
+One key focal point to consider is the relationship between tongue cleaning and bad breath, also known as Halitosis.
 Halitosis is a condition that affects a significant number of people, and while most of them carry out oral hygiene measures to the best of their ability, they still suffer bad breath, and that is why numerous researchers have placed the matter under the microscope, in order to find a reason and hopefully a cure for this embarrassing condition.

 ASCRO published a study of particular interest since it talks about the tongue from a morphological view.
 They made impressions of the tongue surface and studied these under the microscope.
 The study showed the intricate nature of the tongue surface, including the papillae (these are micro-organs responsible for sensation and taste), and these papillae are shaped like a cup with a lid on it, with only a small slit around that lid.
 This structure means that when debris and biofilm become trapped inside the papillae, the bacteria can begin to cause bad breath and infections.